 - 6 ripe bananas (about 4 cups worth), sliced into discs and rinsed with water to slow down the natural browning of the bananas

-- 11 oz box of Nilla Wafers (you can also totally use Lorna Doone cookies, Nutter Butters and/or pound cake as well for an extra wow!)
+- 11 oz box of Nilla Wafers (NOTE: Along with the Nilla Wafers, you can also totally use Lorna Doones, Chessmen, Nutter Butters and/or pound cake as well for an extra wow!)

 If you want crunchier wafers for the final topping, add them JUST before serving rather than before covering the bowl and placing in the fridge for the final 4-10 hours of setting prior to serving.

 Like many peeled fruits, the bananas are going to want to turn brown pretty quickly as it is their nature once they are peeled and exposed to air.
 You can help preserve their color by rinsing them with water once sliced or sprinkling on some lemon juice (but I find the lemon juice changes the flavor and prefer rinsing it).